 If you’re old enough, you probably remember the curious phenomenon known as “the lunch break.”
 I, for one, look back on this relic of work history with much nostalgia.
-When I think about the days when one-hour, out-of-office meals were considered normal, I think about being 19, working a summer job as a receptionist at developer’s office on Vancouver’s waterfront.
+When I think about the days when one-hour, out-of-office meals were considered normal, I think about being 19, working a summer job as a receptionist at a developer’s office on Vancouver’s waterfront.
 Come 12 o’clock, I’d rush out to meet friends for delicious dim sum stops and gossipy sessions at sandwich bars overlooking the ocean, returning to my desk refreshed.
 I think, too, about a secretarial job I held at the University of British Columbia, between undergrad and graduate degrees.
 Every day when hunger pangs struck, I’d take my carefully-packed brown bag—beautiful cheeses, cut strawberries, lightly salted nuts, sparkling water—and sit out on the lawn, soaking up the sunshine and devouring whatever book I happened to be reading.
 These breaks were so relaxing, so deeply restorative, that I still pine for them today, almost two decades later.

 The lunch break, of course, is a thing of the past.
 In its place is the unspoken expectation that we all cart around plastic containers of soggy salad—and shovel these wilting greens into our mouths at some random lunch-ish time, alone at our desks, staring at screens.
 A recent Dalhousie study showed that 39 per cent of Canadians do just that.